The3DP/AllPi/README.md

 # Updates

 Updates will take place over time.
-Upcoming releases will also be rendered into the near future.
+Upcoming releases will also
+take place into the near future.
 Please be patient.
 Thank You!

 ![35% Complete](https://img.shields.io/badge/Progress-35%25-darkred)